Double Fine: Amnesia Fortnight

 In April 2017, a third charitable public Amnesia Fortnight was jointly held by Double Fine and Humble Bundle.
 For Amnesia Fortnight 2017, two prototypes were chosen from the 25 prototype videos by means of the top public votes.
 These were The Gods Must Be Hungry and Darwin's Dinner.
 A multi-player virtual reality party game prototype, I Have No Idea What I'm Doing, was chosen by Tim Schafer.
 Another, the four-player competitive game, Kiln, was chosen by the Double Fine team members that were working on Amnesia Fortnight.
 This was done to give the team a bit of control, rather than have all of the choices be as a result of online voting.
 In addition, three fan pitches for prototypes were included in Amnesia Fortnight 2017.
 All three fan pitches, Pongball, The Lost Dev Team, and Amnesia Adventure, were developed into prototypes.
 The top pick, Pongball, was included in the Amnesia Fortnight 2017 prototype downloads, and the fans were mentored by Double Fine developers.

+Another Amnesia Fortnight was held in 2019 during their work on Psychonauts 2.
+The work during this period was documented by 2 Player Productions and used to create Amnesia Fortnight, a documentary about the Amnesia Fortnite process which was released in 2021.

+After Double Fine was acquired by Microsoft in 2019, Amnesia Fortnights were not held.
+Following their returned to independence in 2026 following large cost-cutting measures at Microsoft, Double Fine announced a new Amnesia Fortnight to be held in September 2026, allowing participants via Kickstarter to vote which ideas are progressed into an estimated four new titles.
+There was a controversy about the $600,000 stretch goal to have Erika Ishii voice act for the winning title, due to them being non-binary.